 Ok, so let’s talk about flavor for a second.
 Because this cheesecake has lots of it!
 And it comes from the rich dark chocolate and the espresso powder.
 So obviously you should use quality brands for both!
 You know I’m a major fan girl of Lindt chocolate, so I use their 70% dark chocolate in this recipe.
 And for the espresso powder, I use King Arthur.
 I highly recommend them both!!!

-How to make Cheesecake without Oven
+How to make Cheesecake without Baking

 Tips and Tricks for Recipe Success: